foaxy/X-ray_Image_Classification/README.md

 ## Recommendation

 In light of the business understanding and problem statement provided, we strongly recommend proceeding with the development and implementation of a deep learning model for pneumonia classification from chest X-ray images.
-This initiative aligns seamlessly with Safer Health Centre's mission to enhance patient care, diagnosis accuracy, and overall healthcare services.
+This initiative aligns seamlessly with Safer Health Center's mission to enhance patient care, diagnosis accuracy, and overall healthcare services.
 Here are key reasons to support this recommendation:

 - **Improved Accuracy and Reliability**: By leveraging advanced technology, Safer Health Centre can develop a model that provides accurate and reliable pneumonia diagnoses.
 This ensures that patients receive timely and appropriate treatment, which is crucial for their well-being.